Nuclear Option

 • While we acknowledge this is not ideal, sadly, we are limited by our mortal bodies and minds, and these are the compromises made to allow this project to be finished.

-For any questions, you can find me lurking in the Nuclear Option Discord as @thesharkdrowner, if I have the time, I will try to answer any questions.
+For any questions, you can find me lurking in the Nuclear Option Discord as @thesharkdrowner.
+If I have the time, I will try to answer any questions.

 Data Highlights